19hours/sg-statutes/Acts/Public Entertainments Act.md

 (i) whether before or after that person or anyone else is charged with an offence in connection with the matter; and

-(ii) whether or not that person is to be called as a witness in any inquiry, trial or other proceeding in connection with the matter.
+(ii) whether or not that person is to be called as a witness in any inquiry, trial or other proceeding in connection with the matter;

+[Act 28 of 2017 wef 01/08/2017]

+(e) without a warrant enter and search any place or premises in which the Licensing Officer reasonably suspects that an offence under this Act is being or has been committed;

+[Act 28 of 2017 wef 01/08/2017]

+(f) if free entry or access to the place or premises cannot be obtained under paragraph (e), the Licensing Officer may, with such assistance as the Licensing Officer considers necessary, break open any door, window, lock or fastener, or use any other reasonable means in order to gain entry or access into the place or premises.

+[Act 28 of 2017 wef 01/08/2017]

+[Act 28 of 2017 wef 01/08/2017]

 (2) Any person examined under this section shall be bound to state truly what the person knows of the facts and circumstances of the matter, except that the person need not say anything that might expose the person to a criminal charge, penalty or forfeiture.